 - Navigate to

-. - WordPress will revert to a default theme like
+wp-content/themesand rename your active theme’s folder to something liketheme_old. - WordPress will revert to a default theme like

-if it’s available.
+twentytwentyoneif it’s available.
 Check if the issue is resolved.

 Step 4: Enable Debug Mode